 Hiring & Training Resources Norwalk has a significant amount of resources designated to technical support on hiring staff for your business.
 We have direct access to workforce pools and can even help you create a certificate program to train Norwalk residents for available jobs.
 Contact Norwalk ACTS for more information firstname.lastname@example.org.

 The purpose of the Storefront Improvement Program is to encourage businesses and property owners within commercial corridors to improve the front exterior of their commercial properties, making these areas more attractive to shoppers and growing their vitality and economic performance.
 City of Norwalk property owners or tenants can access financial resources to renovate or restore commercial building exterior facades through the Storefront Improvement Program.
 A total of $50,000 of grant funding will be available each year and expenses are matched at 80%.
-Visit here for more information.
+Visit here for program guidelines and more information.

 The City of Norwalk prides itself on being able to continuously be responsive to our local businesses and entrepreneurs.
 As a result, the City released the Small Business & Main Street Program that is continuously funded to be responsive to needs on a yearly basis.
 Visit here for information on this year’s funding.